 – * Canal cruise (this one is pretty good — I recommend going at dusk!)

 – Cheese tasting (we did this one at Reypenaer and loved it; book in advance!)

-– * Eat an Indonesian rijsttafel (places I’ve been that I liked: Desa, Sampurna, or Kantjil & the Tiger)
+– * Eat an Indonesian rijsttafel (places I’ve liked: Desa, Sampurna, and Kantjil & the Tiger)

 – Heineken Experience (a tour through the old Heineken brewery with demonstrations on how they make Heineken beer; book tickets in advance, since the line gets long)